SysKitTeam/docs-insights/product-updates/insights-3-2-release-note.md

 ---
-title: SysKit Insights 3.2.0 - Release Note
-description: >-
-  This article describes what’s new and improved in the latest version of SysKit Insights.
+description: This article describes what’s new and improved in the latest version of SysKit Insights.
-author: Hrvoje Bagaric
-date: 10/12/2019
 ---

 # SysKit Insights 3.2.0